peteamiri/Tutorials/Programming_Languages/Python/readme.md

 5. **Content**: A well-written docstring typically includes a brief description of what the code does, any parameters or arguments it accepts (for functions and methods), return values (if applicable), exceptions raised, usage examples, and any other relevant information.

-6. **Documentation Tools**: Python's standard library includes tools like pydoc and the `help()` function, which can display docstrings interactively.
+6. **Documentation Tools**: Python has standard library includes tools like pydoc and the `help()` function, which can display docstrings interactively.
 Additionally, there are third-party documentation generators like Sphinx that can generate HTML, PDF, and other documentation formats from docstrings.

-Here's an example of a function with a docstring:
+Here has an example of a function with a docstring:

 ```python
 def add(a, b):